NilssonOpel/SIMuR/README.md

 # SIMuR
 ## Source Indexing for MUltiple Repositories
-Currently supporting git and svn, and of course multiple repos of both git and subversion mixed
+Currently supporting mixed repos of git and svn

 ## For the impatient
 - Set the environment variable ***SIMUR_REPO_CACHE*** to some directory, e.g.

 > **set SIMUR_REPO_CACHE=\\\our-server\simur-share\simur_repo_cache**

-if you do not set it it will point at **C:\simur_repo** by default
+if you do not set it, SIMuR will use the path **C:\simur_repo** by default

-- Copy script\vcget.cmd to somewhere in your path, edit it to get the right python and path to vcget.py
+- Copy script\vcget.cmd to somewhere in your path, edit to get the right python and correct path to script\vcget.py

 **vcget.cmd is what your debugger will call to get the sources**

+- Test for git by calling
+> vcget.cmd git https://github.com/NilssonOpel/gitcat_test2.git success2.c 0e16bc26f432

+You should get the content of sucess2.c, and you will have a clone of the git repo in the folder given by SIMUR_REPO_CACHE (or C:\simur_repo if you did not set it)

+- Test for Subversion:
+> vcget.cmd svn https://svn.riouxsvn.com/svncat_test1/trunk main.c 6

+For Subversion SIMuR do not populate the SIMUR_REPO_CACHE, it will use 'svn cat'

+- Test on you own sources
-- Run processPDBs.py 'dir-with-pdbs' 'srcsrv-dir'
+> processPDBs.py 'dir-with-pdbs' 'srcsrv-dir'

-**Now the .pdb files will contain instructions how to fetch the correct source files**
+**Now the .pdb files should contain instructions how to fetch the correct source files, which you can see by running**

+> "C:\Program Files (x86)\Windows Kits\10\Debuggers\x64\srcsrv\pdbstr.exe" -r -p:TestGitCat.pdb -s:srcsrv

+and it should look something like

     VERSION=1
     VERCTL=SvnGit